-What film has influenced you the most?
 The Help - a pioneering story of female empowerment.
-What qualities are most valuable in a leader?

 Be inspirational and have dedication and tenacity.
 Communication is also important.

 I think we still have work to do in elevating the profile of hospitality as a first-choice industry to pursue a career, in both operational and support office functions.
 I'd love to see more initiatives to engage young people at the start of their career journey, and by focusing on development and leadership training, keeping talent within the industry for the duration of their career.